avasconcelos114/portfolio/content/projects/aframe-keyboard.md

 You can find the link of this project on GitHub [here](https://github.com/WandererOU/aframe-keyboard).
 ## Project Goals
-To provide an easy-to-setup, customizeable keyboard for virtual reality that can be kept up-to-date to the latest Aframe versions.
+* To provide an easy-to-setup, customizeable keyboard for virtual reality that can be kept up-to-date to the latest Aframe versions.

-## Stack Used
+## Skills showcase
 * Javascript (ES6)
 * Webpack